 1. The institution has a sufficient number of administrative and supervisory personnel to fulfill its mission and to oversee the operation of its programs and services.

-2. Administrative and supervisory personnel possess postsecondary education credentials and/or experience and demonstrated competencies appropriate to their areas of responsibility.

-D. Instructional Support Staff 1.
-The institution has a sufficient number of instructional support staff members to fulfill its mission and deliver its programs.
 YES 2.
-Personnel are employed to maintain student and financial records; to assist in producing instructiona materials; and to prepare correspondence, reports, and other documents as needed.
-YES Instructional support staff possess education credentials and/or experience and demonstrated competencies appropriate to their areas of responsibility.
+Administrative and supervisory personnel possess postsecondary education credentials and/or experience and demonstrated competencies appropriate to their areas of responsibility.
 YES

+D. Instructional Support Staff

+1. The institution has a sufficient number of instructional support staff members to fulfill its mission a deliver its programs. and YES 2.
+Personnel are employed to maintain student and financial records; to assist in producing instruction materials; and to prepare correspondence, reports, and other documents as needed. onal YES 3.
+Instructional support staff possess education credentials and/or experience and demonstrated competencies appropriate to their areas of responsibility.
+YES

-E. Non-Instructional Support Staff/Services 1.
-Custodial services are available to provide routine care and maintenance of facilities and grounds for the institution.
+E. Non-Instructional Support Staff/Services

+1. Custodial services are available to provide routine care and maintenance of facilities and grounds for the institution.
+YES

 2. Preventative maintenance services ensure continued operation of the facilities.
-YES